Serena van der Woodsen

-Serena Celia van der Woodsen is a fictional character in the Gossip Girl novel series and in its TV adaptation, in which she is portrayed by Blake Lively.
+Serena van der Woodsen is a fictional character in the Gossip Girl novel series and in its TV adaptation, in which she is portrayed by Blake Lively.
 Serena is featured on the blog of the series' mysterious narrator, "Gossip Girl".
 Serena is known as the "it girl of Manhattan" and appears to easily get whatever she wants because of her captivating beauty and charismatic personality.
 She is the daughter of a successful doctor and a well-known socialite/heiress.